This Hyper-Patriot Will Kill For Peace – Who is Peacemaker?

 During his time in the military, Chris was court-martialed for killing civilians.
 After he was arrested, he was offered the opportunity to participate in a high-tech anti-terrorism squad called Project Peacemaker.
 When the program was shut down, Christopher was allowed to walk free.

-The character has appeared sparingly through the comics.
+The character has appeared sparingly in the comics.
 Still, he’s not without his influence.
 Alan Moore’s despicable ‘hero’ The Comedian?
 Totally based on the Peacemaker.

 The Suicide Squad